 Finally, we release the new standard – from this date of release, assessment and certification can commence

 Our industry is constantly evolving, and we believe it’s vital that we continue to monitor our standards for relevance.
-This means that our standards are reviewed every seven years or earlier occasionally something will change and we will need to undertake a review process.
+This means that our standards are reviewed every seven years or earlier.
+Occasionally something will change outside of this time schedule and we will need to undertake a review process.

 This is as transparent and comprehensive as the initial development process, only this time our technical advisory group (TAG) includes current licensees as well as industry experts and stakeholders.